timker/docs/docs/_documentation/Deploy-NET-Core-to-AWS-ECS.md

 Where we should see **4 running** Docker Containers:

- 1. AWS ECS agent
+ 1. nginx-proxy
- 2. nginx-proxy
+ 2. Our .NET Core Docker App
  3. redis-server
- 4. Our .NET Core Docker App!
+ 4. AWS ECS agent

 ## Problems with the task not running